Chronic fatigue syndrome (ME)

 - Sensitivity to light and sound

-- Depression, often associated with problems at school/college/work as a result of the illness
+- Depression, often associated with problems at school/college/work as a result of the illness.
+Find more info on depression here.

 - Lifestyle modification: If possible, aim to strike a balance between work and rest.

-- Acupuncture: Many people swear that getting needled improves wellbeing.
+- Acupuncture: Many people swear that this treatment improves wellbeing.

-- Homeopathy: Works on the principle that stimulating an illness will strengthen the body’s power of recovery.
+- Homeopathy: Works on the principle that homeopathic remedies can strengthen the body’s power of recovery.

-- Counselling can help you get to grips with the root of depression.
+- Counselling can help you get to grips with the roots of depression.
 Ask your doctor to recommend a psychotherapist or self-help group.
 Cognitive behavioural therapy can also help.

 Will chronic fatigue affect my studies?